KEERTISAI/Voice-Chatbot/README.md

-# 🤖 Voice ChatBot with AI Persona
+# 🤖 Voice ChatBot with User defined Persona

-A Streamlit-based voice chatbot that simulates conversations with Ram, an experienced software engineer.
+A Streamlit-based voice chatbot that simulates conversations with predefined persona.
 Perfect for interview practice and learning conversational AI.

 ## 🎯 Features

 - **Voice Input/Output**: Speak to the bot and hear responses
-- **AI Persona**: Chat with Ram, a 3-year experienced software engineer
+- **AI Persona**: Chat with a predefined persona
 - **Interview Practice**: Pre-loaded with common interview questions
 - **Real-time Chat**: Powered by OpenAI GPT-3.5-turbo
 - **Clean UI**: Professional Streamlit interface